 Error Handling

-Runs automatically capture and log errors, marking the run as failed if an exception is raised, but you can also handle them explicitly:
+Runs automatically capture and log errors, marking the run as failed if an exception is raised.
+If you want to handle errors gracefully and continue logging, you can use a try-except block within the run context:

 try: